Filipinas, Ahora Mismo: Broadcast Information

-The show was pre-taped a week before the actual broadcast, and episodes were broadcast daily from 7:00pm to 8:00pm (UTC+8) on DZRM Radyo Manila 1278 kHz.
+The show was pre-taped a week before the actual broadcast, and episodes were broadcast daily from 7:00pm to 8:00pm (UTC+8) on DZRM Radyo Manila 1278 kHz (now known as Radyo Pilipinas — Magasin).

 The recordings were done every Tuesdays and Thursdays (Mondays and Wednesdays in Season One) at the BBS Drama Studio I, located at the Philippine Information Agency building in Quezon City in Metro Manila.
 Vibar was dubbed the "voice" of the program.

 The presentation ran in syndication and was broadcast simultaneously on several AM radio stations in the Philippines where there was a considerable number of Spanish-speakers: Mega Manila, Iloilo, Laoag, Naga, Zamboanga, and Cebu.
 For international listeners, the show could be accessed through live streaming on the APC website.

 Future plans of the program's creators included broadcasting it through 104.3 Business Radio (now 104.3 FM2) and a possible expansion to a television adaptation and/or webcast after the original two-year contract.